What Makes an Ideal Quote? Recommending "Unexpected yet Rational" Quotations via Novelty: Abstract

 \section{Abstract}

-Quotation recommendation aims to enrich writing by suggesting quotes that complement a given context, yet existing systems mostly optimize surface-level topical relevance and ignore the deeper semantic and aesthetic properties that make quotations memorable.
-We start from two empirical observations.
-First, a systematic user study shows that people consistently prefer quotations that are ``unexpected yet rational'' in context, identifying novelty as a key desideratum.
-Second, we find that strong existing models struggle to fully understand the deep meanings of quotations.
-Inspired by \emph{defamiliarization} theory, we therefore formalize quote recommendation as choosing contextually novel but semantically coherent quotations.
-We operationalize this objective with \textsc{NovelQR}, a novelty-driven quotation recommendation framework.
-A generative label agent first interprets each quotation and its surrounding context into multi-dimensional deep-meaning labels, enabling label-enhanced retrieval.
-A token-level novelty estimator then reranks candidates while mitigating \emph{auto-regressive continuation bias}.
-Experiments on bilingual datasets spanning diverse real-world domains show that our system recommends quotations that human judges rate as more appropriate, more novel, and more engaging than other baselines, while matching or surpassing existing methods in novelty estimation.
+Quotation recommendation enriches writing by suggesting quotations that fit a given context, but prior systems largely focus on topical relevance and overlook what makes quotes memorable.
+Based on a user study, we find that preferred quotations are often \emph{unexpected yet rational}, motivating the goal of selecting quotes that are contextually novel while semantically coherent.
+We propose \textsc{NovelQR}, which (1) uses a generative label agent to map quotations and contexts into multi-dimensional deep-meaning labels for label-enhanced retrieval, and (2) reranks candidates with a token-level novelty estimator that mitigates auto-regressive continuation bias.
+Experiments on bilingual datasets across diverse domains show that \textsc{NovelQR} is preferred by human judges and improves overall recommendation quality over strong baselines, while achieving competitive novelty estimation.
+(Code: \href{https://github.com/Chang-pw/NoQuote}{Github link})